-The future traffic volume forecasts were developed using models and the land use and socioeconomic data from SCAG's 2012 Regional Transportation Plan model data set; however, the data set was also updated to include planned roadway improvements, as outlined in Section L.5.
-To determine the future trip generation, adjustments were made to the 2014 passenger mode splits to reflect how changes to the regional transportation network would affect passenger mode choice and resultant vehicle activity at the Airport.
 The passenger mode splits represent the proportion of total airline passengers using each vehicle mode during the peak hours analyzed.
 The volume of vehicles by mode were determined based on a calibrated trip generation model constructed using the traffic data collected on August 8, 2014.
 This model used the LAX 2011 Passenger Survey as the basis for estimating the passenger mode splits.
-The 2024 and 2035 mode split estimates were calculated based on the general mode split trends derived between the LAX 2006 Passenger Survey, the LAX 2011 Passenger Survey and the LAX 2015 Passenger Survey, together with inputs from
+The 2024 and 2035 mode split estimates were calculated based on the general mode split trends derived between the LAX 2006 Passenger Survey5, the LAX 2011 Passenger Survey6 and the LAX 2015 Passenger Survey7, together with inputs from LAWA, including defining the modes to be relocated to each of the ITFs (see Appendix K for future mode shares).
+The LAX 2015 Passenger Survey showed that passengers were using Transportation Network Companies (TNCs) as an alternative transportation method and, as a result, the percentages of private vehicles, taxis, and shared ride vans decreased when compared to the 2011 Passenger Survey.
+The traffic volumes by mode for each of the ITFs were estimated by using the mode splits derived as explained above and from the calibration parameters from the 2014 calibrated model.